Majesty & Precious

 Giving Tuesday 2025

-We got as far as December in 2025 without taking in any foals, but then I read about Majesty and her baby, Precious from Devil’s Garden.
+We got as far as December in 2025 without taking in any foals, but then I read about Majesty and her baby, Precious, from Devil’s Garden.
 Our last saves on Giving Tuesday, they were being held in Alturas at the Double Devils Corral that works with the US Forest Service.
-Charlene, who reached out to us once before about Ford & Indy, contacted us about two more:
+Charlene reached out to us once before about Ford & Indy, and contacted us about two more:

 A 19-year old mare with cataracts in both eyes.
 She has limited vision and relies on her foal (2025 Filly) to guide her.
 The filly does an outstanding job guiding her.
 I'd' love for them to remain together."

-As soon as Majesty and Precious were cleared to come to Skydog, Janelle and Koal went to pick them up and I’m very grateful.
+As soon as Majesty and Precious were cleared to come to Skydog, Janelle and Koal went to pick them up.
 It’s hard to go to the corrals and witness the conditions and sadness of wild horses in holding.
 Taking just a few and having to leave so many behind always haunts us.

-Christmas came early for all of us - and for this deserving mother and babe - who were released into a peaceful area with trees and the scents, sounds of nature, which helped them calm down.
-When they relaxed and felt secure, Precious began to nurse with Janelle standing nearby.
-Then we turned them out with mother donkeys and their babies, so Majesty has companions and Precious has Marcie Marshmallow, Forest, and Pepper for playmates.
-Majesty encourages her little girl to play and eat with the others, but Precious always returns to her mother.
+Christmas came early for all of us when this deserving mother and babe were released into a peaceful area with trees, the scents and sounds of nature, which helped them calm down.
+When they relaxed and felt safe, Precious began to nurse with Janelle standing nearby.
+Then we turned them out in the baby pen where Majesty had maternal donkey companions and Precious had Marcie Marshmallow, Forest, and Pepper for playmates.
+Majesty encouraged her little girl to play and eat with the others, but Precious always returned to her mother.

-Majesty is a wonderful mother and she’s also pregnant.
-As she gets closer to delivering her foal, she has started weaning Precious.
-She stopped allowing her to eat with her, so she could keep more calories for herself, knowing intuitively that she needs to be strong and ready for giving birth.
-It was a little sad for followers to see loyal little Precious pushed away at mealtimes, but mother and daughter spend the rest of their time together.
+It turned out Majesty was pregnant and we made sure she received pre-natal nutrition.
+As her belly expanded, she started weaning Precious.
+She stopped allowing her to eat with her, so she could keep more calories for herself, knowing that she needed build up her strength for birth.
+It was a little sad for followers to see loyal little Precious pushed away at meals, but mother and daughter spent the rest of their time together.

 Majesty & Precious currently have sponsors